One of the best ways to learn about self-defense and shooting is through good old-fashioned book learnin'. Here are a few I recommend:

 I used the Wouxun KG805 walkie for a base station and it worked pretty well even though it's only five watts.
 I added the below with a base station and can reach out much farther.
 This is a 40 watt radio.

-I really wish I'd brought these Wouxan base units over the Midlands.
+I really wish I'd bought these Wouxan base units over the Midlands.
 They're 50 watt and they are configured so that two of these radios can be set up as a repeater.
 They can easily split frequencies and are readily adaptable to a duplexer.

 This antenna makes them even better.
 I have one of them to use on trails.
 It's 6db gain.
 MicroMobile® MXTA26 6db Gain Whip Antenna | Midland Radio.